iskra-delta/idp-emu/tools/gdp-font-viewer/charset_ef9365.md

 # Thomson EF9367 Font Charset

-This document explains the 480-byte font file for the Thomson EF9367 chip.
+This document explains the 480-byte font file (see: `roms/charset_ef9365.rom`) for the Thomson EF9367 chip.
 It has 96 ASCII characters, each a 5x7 pixel bitmap.

 ## File Format